wkatir/React-AppChat-FireBase/README.md

 This project is licensed under the MIT License.
 ```

-Feel free to adjust any parts as necessary!
+Feel free to adjust any parts as necessary! :D